mikebell/mikebell.io/content/posts/2024-03-16-homelab-update-march-2024.md

 * 16GB ram
 * 512gb hd

 It came to around £123 after shipping from AliExpress.
 After confirming everything was working I formatted it and installed Proxmox.
-It now mirrors pretty much how I have my main server setup so it should be easy remote manage in case there are any problems.
+It now mirrors pretty much how I have my main server setup so it should be easy remote to manage in case there are any problems.

 I did spend a while looking at SBCs but there's just no point in using them any more, there too expensive for the performance.
 It's a real shame as I used to really like playing around with Raspberry Pis.